JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

     - Provisioned CIDRs:
       - `2600:1f24:66:c000::/54`

-# Trifecta Demo Time

-**This will be a demo of the following:**
-- Configure `us-west-2a` and `us-west-2b` AZs in `app` VPC.
-  - Launch `app-public` instance in public subnet.
-- Configure `us-west-2c` AZ in `general` VPC.
-  - Launch `general-private` instance in private subnet.
-- Configure `us-west-2b` AZ with NATGW in `cicd`
-  - Launch `cicd-private` instance in private subnet.
-- Configure security groups for access across VPCs.
-  - Allow ssh and ping.
-- Configure routing between all public and private subnets accross VPCs via TGW.
-- Verify connectivity with `t2.micro` EC2 instances.
-- Minimal assembly required.

-**Pre-requisites:**
-- git
-- curl
-- Terraform 1.4.0+
 - Pre-configured AWS credentials
   - An AWS EC2 Key Pair should already exist in the `us-west-2` region and the private key should have user read only permissions.
     - private key saved as `~/.ssh/my-ec2-key.pem` on local machine.
-    - must be user read only permssions `chmod 400 ~/.ssh/my-ec2-key.pem`
+    - must be user read only permssions `chmod 400 ~/.ssh/my-ec2-key.pem` for a VPC.
-- IPAM preconfigured with a pool that allows multiple IPv6 /56 addresses for a VPC.

 **Assemble the Trifecta** by cloning the [Networking Trifecta Demo](https://github.com/JudeQuintana/terraform-main/) repo.
 ```